Amid new bombings, Ukraine now seen as a war of attrition

 “Unless the Russians intend to be completely genocidal — they could flatten all the major cities, and Ukrainians will rise up against Russian occupation — there will be just constant guerrilla war,” Clarke said.

-Ukraine and Russia have held several rounds of negotiations but remain divided over several issues.
-Zelenskyy has said he is willing to drop Ukraine's bid to join NATO but wants certain security guarantees from Russia.
+Ukraine and Russia have held several rounds of negotiations but remain divided on several issues.
+Zelenskyy has said he is willing to drop Ukraine's bid to join NATO but wants security guarantees from Russia.
 Moscow is pressing for Ukraine's complete demilitarization.

-Mariupol authorities said Sunday that nearly 40,000 people had left the city in the last week, the vast majority in their own vehicles, despite ongoing bombardment.
+Mariupol authorities said nearly 40,000 people had left the city in the last week, most in their own vehicles, despite the bombardment.
 That alone amounts to nearly 10% of the city's prewar population of 430,000.

 Russia-backed separatists in eastern Ukraine said Sunday that 2,973 people have been evacuated from Mariupol since March 5, including 541 in the last 24 hours.